captainant43099/PyBrowser/README.md

-To use this you must run this pip install PyQt5 PyQtWebEngine in a CLI GUI and python3 must be present on the system!
+To be able to run this code you need to run pip install PyQt5 PyQtWebEngine in a command line to install the engine.
-Update: On older windows systems  run pip install PyQtWebEngine==5.15.5 Even More Updates: This does not handle well on linux so there isnt support right now.
+Main updates are pushed out every 1-2 months.
+Small bug updates are pushed when needed.
+If you know what your doing and have a fix for any bugs feel free to let me know!